-Angle your back foot in and straighten out the leg.
+Angle your back foot out slightly and straighten out the leg.
 Bend your front knee into a lunge, pointing it forward so that it's aligned with your hips, shin, and toes.
 Stretch your arms out in a parallel line.
 Lengthen through the crown of your head.

 What is Virabhadrasana 2 (Warrior 2)

 Warrior 2.
-This pose is named after the legendary warrior Virabhadra.
+This standing pose is named after the legendary warrior Virabhadra.
 It develops strength, endurance, and focus.
 It also keeps the hips and knees flexible.
-The muscles of the arms and upper body are also toned by the dynamic holding and lengthening of the arms out from the centre sternum, at shoulder-height.
+The muscles of the arms and upper body are also toned by the dynamic holding and lengthening of the arms out from the centre sternum, at shoulder height.

-This key standing pose is useful in many sequences.
-Like all standing postures, it will create grounding and opening early on in a practice.
+This key standing pose is related to the other Warrior poses, such as Virabhadrasana 1 and 3, and is useful in many sequences.
+Like all standing postures, Warrior 2 will create grounding and opening early on in a practice.
 This is a good preparatory pose to include in a general standing pose sequence.
 Looking far beyond the fingertips of the outstretched front arm, while remaining solidly grounded in the two feet, creates a sense of focus, strength and concentrated awareness.